-When we are building user interface of a mobile app we always need to arrange each UI components in a particular manner.
-The Row and Column widgets are used to arrange children widgets in row and column in Flutter.
+When we are building the user interface of a mobile app we always need to arrange each UI component in a particular manner.
+The Row and Column widgets are used to arrange children widgets in rows and columns in Flutter.

 The Row widget is very simple to implement.
 You just need to wrap the Row widget and pass the children widgets as an array.